Fill in this quick form to receive your FREE personal holiday quote from us...

 Stay 1 night in Auckland City.

-Travel time Auckland to Bay of Islands 219 km / 136 miles, 4 hours
+Travel time Auckland to Bay of Islands – 3 hours

-Travel to the Bay of Islands, renowned for its 144 Islands and surreal maritime park where an abundance of marine life includes whales, penguins and dolphins.
+Travel to the Bay of Islands, renowned for its 144 islands and surreal maritime park.
+Here you will find an abundance of marine life including whales, penguins and dolphins.

 Stay 2 nights in Paihia, Bay of Islands.